 In some cases, it is simply not possible to determine the exact cause of arthrogryposis.

-Infants should have all known causes of stiff joints tested for genetically and with possible MRI of the brain and spinal cord.
-Known conditions should be ruled out.
+Infants should have all known genetic causes of stiff joints tested in conjunction with a possible MRI of the brain and spinal cord.
+Known conditions should also be ruled out.